Can I go on holiday in SalzburgerLand?

 Is SalzburgerLand well prepared in times of Covid-19?

-A safe holiday for our guests is the ultimate goal, on which we have been working together in SalzburgerLand for many months.
+A safe holiday for our guests is the ultimate goal, on which we have been working together in SalzburgerLand for many months – as this is what we live for.

 Of course, these measures have been adapted according to current developments as well as changes in the epidemiological situation, and also adapted to the needs of our guests.